 1. Know Your Audience

 The first and foremost thing you need to do before you start to write a business email is to get to know your audience.
-HOW you write your email is purely dependent on WHO you write for.
+HOW you write your email is purely dependent on WHO you write to.
 So you need to ask yourself – who is my audience?

 Your audience will determine everything about your email, from its tone to its content.
 So make sure to do proper research on the reader of your email, their background, knowledge, and anything else that will give you an idea of who they are.
 Doing this will also help you write a more compelling email to them.